LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### Amazon Polly:
   * Turn text into lifelike speech using deep learning (for talking applications)
   * Neural Text-To-Speech, many voices & languages
-  * Customize pronunciation of words and phrases with pronunciation lexicons that are harnessed by the Sythesize Speech Operation
+  * Customize pronunciation of words and phrases with pronunciation lexicons (words or phrases mapped to a certain pronunciation) that are harnessed by the Sythesize Speech Operation
   * Can map stylized words and/or acronyms to resultant output
   * Can output directely to Audio or as an audio download (mp3 or other formats)
   * Generate more customized output from text marked up with SSML including: